Samsursekh/Placement-Practice/priya-practise/Javascript.md

 - whenerver you creating a function whaterveer you put over here is known as parameters (label and identifiers)
 - whenerver you calling a function whaterveer you put over here is known as arguments

+# function =>
+A JavaScript function is a block of code designed to perform a particular task.

 # function statement / function decleration